startupcommando/angular-local-json-generator/README.md

 		console.log('Error:', err);
 	});

-# Example 3: Demonstrate chain of promises
+### A real life example 3: Demonstrate chain of promises

 	var loadPrices = function() {
 		JsonGeneratorSvc.setConfig({rows:20,delay: 1000, simulateServer: true}); // the delay will be generated randomly in the range 0-2*delay